Choosing and buying the right air conditioning (aircon) unit in Singapore can save you big money on your monthly utilities bills.

 That depends on how often you use the air-conditioner.

 If you only turn on the air-conditioner two or three times a week, you are not likely to see much savings from a higher EER.
-You might be able to save on cost by getting a cheaper, less efficient unit.
+You might be able to save on cost by getting a cheaper and less efficient unit.

 If you use the air-conditioner every night however, you will probably save more with an efficient unit in the long run.

-Alternatively, you may want a higher EER just out of a desire to be more eco-friendly.
+Alternatively, you may want a higher EER to be more eco-friendly.

 If you will use the air conditioner every night, it’s a good idea to buy the extended warranty.
-This normally costs under S$200.
-A leaking air-conditioner can cost you almost that much to fix anyway, and a damaged compressor can run up costs of around S$600.
+This normally costs under $200.
+A leaking air-conditioner can cost you almost that much to fix anyway, and a damaged compressor can run up costs of around $600.